xenya52/fmc003_dongle_api/README.md

 #### v2
 - ```GET /v2/dongle/items/{listOfIds}``` - Show IoDongleModels from valid id reverences in the DB
 - ```GET /v2/dongle/items/all``` - Show all IoDongleModels in the DB
-- ```GET /v2/dongle/fetch-default-values-into-db``` - Fetches the presaved values, from a file, into the MongoDB
+- ```POST /v2/dongle/fetch-default-values-into-db``` - Fetches the presaved values, from a file, into the MongoDB

 Technologies Used
 ---------